pingcap/pingcap.github.io/src/ai/integrations/tidb-mcp-server.md

 ## Supported actions (tools)

-The TiDB MCP Server provides the following actions (tools) to MCP Clients.
+The TiDB MCP Server provides the following actions (tools) to MCP clients.
 You can use these tools to interact with your TiDB projects and databases using natural language instructions.

 **Database Management**